chargepointsupplies/chargepointsupplies.github.io/README.md

 # Project Name

-Welcome to the **Project Name** repository!
+Welcome to the **Chargepoint** repository!
 Follow the steps below to set up and run the project locally.

 ---